luctivud/All-Of-Competitive-Programming/01-Material/README.md

 ## Problemset

-The problems are majorly categorized into following topics for now:
+The problemset is divided into two broad categories based on beginner or intermediate level of knowledge.

 * [Beginners](#Beginners)